Sean Whitesell: Career

 Whitesell is best known for his portrayal of cannibalistic inmate Donald Groves, the initial cellmate of Miguel Alvarez (Kirk Acevedo), in season one of HBO's Oz, on which he was a regular until his character's execution.

 In 2002, Whitesell returned to the show, but not to act; he wrote and produced several episodes in the show's later seasons.
 Whitesell acted almost exclusively in television, aside from some early minor film roles, such as in Calendar Girl opposite Jason Priestley.
 He also served as both a writer and a recurring guest actor on Homicide: Life on the Street, in addition to appearing in the television movie that concluded the series in 2000.
 Although Whitesell did no further acting after the end of Homicide ended, he was a producer for most of the fourth season of House, and also wrote one episode, "Ugly".
 He also produced and wrote for several other successful series, including The Black Donnellys, Boston Public and Cold Case.

 Personal life

 Whitesell was married to KTTV weather anchor and morning meteorologist Maria Quiban Whitesell; they had one son, Gus.
-His father died on December 28, 2015, in Los Angeles from glioblastoma multiforme, aged 52.
+Whitesell died on December 28, 2015, in Los Angeles from glioblastoma multiforme, aged 52.
 Services were held at Saint Paul the Apostle Catholic Church in Los Angeles.